Legislative Process

 • Conference committees are among the most powerful bodies in the process, often deciding the final form of major legislation behind closed doors.

-• Texans vote on proposed constitutional amendments almost every election cycle because changes to the state constitution require voter approval.
+• Texans vote on proposed constitutional amendments every election cycle because changes to the state constitution require voter approval.

-– Documents print on Legal Size (8.5″ x 14″) paper –
+Documents print on Legal Size (8.5″ × 14″) paper

 Texas Policy Research relies on the support of generous donors across Texas.
+If you found this information helpful, please consider supporting our efforts.